cpfaff/rbefdata_paper/paper/rbefdata.md

 ## Abstract

 Today scientists need to deal with a deluge of data in many disciplines.
-While there are many good solutions to assist them throughout the data life cycle, the applicability of some solutions to certain scientific domains can be problematic.
+While there are some good and widely accepted solutions that solve some of the most pressing problems with data like their lost other valuable concepts like for example ontologies and the use of metadata are not wide spread enough.
+This is either related to a missing acceptance or the simple fact that the concept is hard to implement for a certain scientific domain.
 We here introduce the `rbefdata` package that links the R statistics environment to the open source data management platform `BEFdata`.
-The platform has been developed and is used within the BEF-China experiment and it is specialized in dealing with small and heterogeneous data from biodiversity research.
-We show a workflow with the `rbefdata` package based on a facet of an analysis that has been published already and highlight the interactions of the package with the data management platform `BEFdata`.
-We discuss the introduced combination of software in the context of the data life cycle and current as well as future data management requirements.
-Additionally, we give an outlook on upcoming semantical features like an assisted search and smart merging functionality to be integrated with `rbefdata` and `BEFdata`.
+The platform has been developed and is used within the BEF-China experiment to manage the data.
+It is specialized in the handling of small and heterogeneous data, which is representing the majority of data in biodiversity research.
+We show the usage of the package by creating a workflow in form of an R script.
+The workflow underlying analysis steps not only describe the interactions between the R package and the data management platform but reconstruct a facet of an analysis already were results have been published already.
+We discuss the introduced combination of software in the context of the data life cycle in ecology and the current as well as future data management requirements.
+Additionally, we give an outlook on upcoming semantical assisted features like an improved exploration of data and smart merging functionality to be integrated with `rbefdata` and `BEFdata`.

 ## Introduction